1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Mom and dad holding smiling baby

-Remember, fewer flare-ups doesn’t mean that your baby has been cured — that their atopic dermatitis has gone away completely.
+Does baby eczema go away?
+Not completely.
+Remember, fewer flare-ups doesn’t mean that your little one has been cured.
 It just means that you’ve eliminated the irritants that cause flare-ups and that their sensitive skin has gotten stronger.

 But until that happens, continue to keep your little one happy and healthy.
-For babies with eczema-prone skin, that means fewer irritants and plenty of emollient cream.
+For babies with eczema-prone skin, that means exposing them to fewer irritants and applying plenty of emollient cream.

-Keep Stelatopia Emollient Cream in your diaper bag, in the bathroom, and even at grandma and grandpa’s so you’ll always have it on hand.
+Keep Stelatopia+ Lipid Replenishing Cream in your diaper bag, in the bathroom, and even at grandma and grandpa’s so you’ll always have it on hand.
 Your baby’s skin will thank you for it!